Connecticut Pre-Trip Inspection Test

 Key Topics

-- •Lights, tires, and air brakes
+- •Brakes and air system

-- •Coupling and fifth wheel
+- •Coupling and engine

-About the Connecticut Pre Trip Inspection Test
+About the Connecticut Pre-Trip Inspection Test

 Topics Covered